marigold-ui/marigold/.changeset/gorgeous-books-warn.md

 feat([DSTSUP-98]): introduce controlled dismissable `<SectionMessage>`

-Added possibility to  control the dismissable state in `<SectionMessage>`, you can now use `onDismiss` and `dismissable` to control the closing of a section message.
+Added possibility to  control the dismissable state in `<SectionMessage>`, you can now use `onClose` and `close` to control the closing of a section message.